plumberz/plumberz.github.io/README.md

 Both the libraries reimplement the basic operations on lists (```map```, ```filter```, ...) containted in ```Prelude``` in terms of ```Proxy``` / ```Tube```.
 Pipes define these functions in ```Pipes.Prelude```, Tubes inside ```Tubes.Util```.

-In order to show the similarities in the concepts and the small differences in these two libraries, we implemented a Map-Reduce flavoured batch word count using both of them, taking advantage of the stream programming paradigm offered which allowed us to adopt a dataflow approach to the problem, pipelining the steps of the computation .
+In order to show the similarities in the concepts and the small differences in these two libraries, we implemented a Map-Reduce flavoured batch word count using both of them, taking advantage of the stream programming paradigm offered which allowed us to adopt a dataflow approach to the problem, pipelining the steps of the computation.

+Notice that:
+- Both the programs read a textual test file, pass that to a Produce / Source that read chucks of data, get the words, map the words to lowercase, then reduce the outputs of the pipeline incrementing the value of a map corresponding to that word.

+- Both the programs use the ```map``` and the ```fold```/```reduce``` utils, that has a similar syntax and semantic with respect to the Prelude version.

+- The composition follows a similar linear structure: ```... >-> ... >-> ...``` (Pipes) vs ```... >< ... >< ...``` (Tubes).

 #### Pipes
 ```haskell